LanganChristopher/project4/README.md

 This is where we used BLS's API to pull in wage data.
 - [Precipitation and Wind Data Gathering Notebook](./NOAA_weather_data_compile-DB.ipynb)

-This is where we used brought in precipication and wind data.
+This is where we brought in precipication and wind data.

 ### Data Cleaning
 - [Data Cleaning Notebook](./cleaning_notebook_nm.ipynb)